sensu/sensu-docs-legacy/0.9/checks.md

 }
 {% endhighlight %}

+### Manually triggered checks

+In addition to server-scheduled and client-scheduled (standalone) checks, checks can be defined that are not scheduled for regualar execution.
+These pre-defined checks can be triggered through the API.
+Add `"publish": false` to a check definition to disable the interval-based scheduling.
+The `interval` field may still be required to pass validation.

+#### Example

+##### Check definition (configuration)

+{% highlight json %}
+{
+  "checks": {
+    "my_predefined_check": {
+      "type": "metric",
+      "command": "cpu-usage-metrics.sh",
+      "publish": false,
+      "interval": 9999
+    }
+  }
+}
+{% endhighlight %}

+##### API Call

+{% highlight bash %}
+curl -XPOST http://api.sensu.example.com:4567/check/request -d '{"subscribers": ["appservers"], "check":"my_predefined_check"}'
+{% endhighlight %}

 ### Check command token substitution

 At check execution time, the Sensu client will inspect the check command